-Susan Dowan is a mother of five and grandmother of one, and is of Cree background from Manitoba.
-She successfully graduated with a degree in Aboriginal Studies from the University of Toronto in 2004, and has worked with Indigenous Women and children for fifteen years.
-Currently, Susan is an Indigenous Community Recruiter for Circles For Reconciliation Toronto region, a project whose aim is to establish trusting, meaningful relationships between Indigenous and non-Indigenous peoples as part of the 94 Calls to Action from the Truth and Reconciliation Commission.
+Susan Dowan is a mother of five and grandmother of one, and is of Cree background originally from Manitoba.
+She successfully graduated with a degree in Aboriginal Studies from the University of Toronto in 2004 and has worked with in various Indigenous organizations in Eastern Ontario.
+Her career journey includes advocacy and support services in the areas of Child Welfare; Violence against Indigenous Women and Children-Crisis prevention Services; Truth and Reconciliation; and Traditional Indigenous Healing.
 Susan is also the mother of a son born with a rare genetic condition known as PRUNE1-associated disorder.
 Her son was recorded as 5th case worldwide.
 During his diagnostic odyssey, her son experienced numerous hospital admissions at the Hospital for Sick Children in Toronto.
 He remained undiagnosed until a re-analysis of his Whole Exome Sequencing data revealed his diagnosis.
 Susan and her family effectively advocated on behalf of her son to find his diagnosis.
 Her goals were to create understanding of her son's health struggles and medical journey, to open doors to research, and to positively impact future generations of children with undiagnosed rare disorders.

 Eduardo Vides is Senior Health Policy Advisor at the Métis National Council.
 He has worked continuously at different capacities for and with Métis organizations over the last 12 years, on Métis topics such as health governance, social determinants of health, health surveillance, policy and research.
 Eduardo has assisted Metis leaders in their health sector work and he also has served on several advisory committees and working groups representing the Métis National Office.
 Eduardo is also an international health consultant, who has collaborated with and worked for various Latin-American organizations including Pan-American Health Organization (WHO/PAHO), governments, Academia and Indigenous organizations and communities.
 Dr. Vides is an International Graduated Physician.
 He earned a medical degree from the Autonoma of Guadalajara University (México), a MPH from the University of London (UK) and a MHA from the EAN University (Colombia).